Is Harem anime bad? That depends on who you ask.

 There are over 400 anime shows in the harem genre.
 That’s not a lot.

 The difference between the harem genre and other genres is the awful ratings.
-Or the ratio I should say.
+Or the ratio, I should say.

-This isn’t surprising when you get familiar with the average harem series and you see the lack of creativity.
+This isn’t surprising when you get familiar with the average harem series and see the lack of creativity.

-A lot of harem do the same things and feel like copied and pasted versions of different shows by different studios.
+Many harems do the same things and feel like copied and pasted versions of different shows by different studios.

 Take this “harem” anime as an example.